la2050/challenge/_2021/create/3-d-space.md

   the same as in the past, and that VR techniques culturally achieve the exact same goals.
 This will provide a means of immersive exposure to our history, that the public would not otherwise have the opportunity to experience.
-Why is this project important to the work of your organization?: "Thanks to recent advances in digital technologies, there has been a renewed enthusiasm for all things 3-D, from 3-D movies to virtual reality.\n\_\nBut most people aren't aware that stereoscopic imaging has a very rich history that dates back to the 19th century.
+Describe the project, program, or initiative that this grant will support to address the problem identified.: "Thanks to recent advances in digital technologies, there has been a renewed enthusiasm for all things 3-D, from 3-D movies to virtual reality.\n\_\nBut most people aren't aware that stereoscopic imaging has a very rich history that dates back to the 19th century.
 Our center celebrates the work of many talented artists, photographers and filmmakers who have used the medium of 3-D as their creative tool, and educates the public on the art and science of stereography.\n\nBy combining the latest state-of-the-art VR technology with the immersive media that was state-of-the-art 150 years ago we will give participants a transportive experience within a transportive experience, and will demonstrate how the analog of the past directly informs the digital of the future.\n\n3-D SPACE, The Center For Stereoscopic Photography, Art, Cinema, and Education is uniquely suited for this project as we are the only museum in the US dedicated specifically to the past, present, and future of 3-D imagery."
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: >+
-Please explain how you will define and measure success for your project.: >+ During the project’s working phase, the public will be invited to beta test the VR apps at preview events.
+  During the project’s working phase, the public will be invited to beta test the VR apps at preview events.
 Upon completion, a room-scale VR installation will serve as a destination for public participation and the cellphone based